ShaneQi/ZEGBot/README.md

 Not all the methods are supported, checkout more details on [Telegram Bot API](https://core.telegram.org/bots/api#available-methods).

+## Feature Requests are VERY WELCOME

+The goal of this project is NOT keeping updated to the latest Telegram bot API, but to serve the community.
+So even though you don't see the API features you need in this project, please [CONTACT ME](https://t.me/shaneqi), and I WILL do my best to add the features you requested.

 ## License
 This project is licensed under [Apache License v2.0](http://www.apache.org/licenses/LICENSE-2.0).